top of page

 Vins des Côtes de Meuse - Domaine de Meussaumont

-"Time has a considerable importance in geology.
-During a human life nothing seems to change, the human occupation modifies the local landscape but not the main lines of the relief.
-However, year after year, the wind and especially the water sculpt the reliefs and slowly but surely drag enormous quantities of earth, sand and gravel towards the great rivers and the rivers which bring them to the sea.
-In a few tens of thousands of years, the landscapes will no longer be recognized. present, the hills will have disappeared, the coasts will have moved farther west, the rivers will have moved or disappeared.
-Time is an hourglass and nothing can stop the flowing sand.
-The earth too will have passed away. and will release new fossils that it imprisoned ".
+"Time has considerable importance in geology.
+During a human life nothing seems to change, human occupation modifies the local landscape but not the main lines of the relief.
+However, year after year, the wind and especially the water sculpts the reliefs and gently but surely carries enormous quantities of earth, sand and gravel towards the large rivers which bring them to the sea.
+In a few tens of thousands of years, we will no longer recognize the landscapes Today, the hills will have disappeared, the coasts will have moved further west, the rivers will have moved or will have disappeared.
+Time is an hourglass and nothing can stop the sand from flowing. and will release new fossils that it was imprisoning.

 Christian Pautrot, Fossils & Rocks of Lorraine